Caerwent Roman Town

 Forum and Basilica

 This pair of buildings stands at the very centre of the town.
 The forum was an open market place, with colonnaded walks shading shops, offices, and taverns around the edge, while the paved central area provided space for market stalls.
-One side of the forum was occupied by the basilica.
+The basilica occupied one side of the forum.
 This building was huge, measuring 260 feet long and 182 feet wide.
 The basilica was used for civic events and ceremonial functions.
 It must have dwarfed the surrounding buildings, standing roughly 65 feet high.
 At either end of the main basilica hall you can see small chambers used by magistrates for hearing court cases.

 The temple layout is extremely clear from the surviving foundations.
 This was a very large complex, and is still impressive today even without its walls and roof!